Spirituality vs. religion: Religious & political fundamentalism vs. reason, science, truth, universal spiritual

-Please consider the possibility that putting mankind’s best foot forward, especially in our communication and actions toward others, is to abide by basic, universal spiritual principles in all areas of our lives.
+Please consider the possibility that putting mankind’s best foot forward, especially in our communication and actions toward others, must include living according to basic, universal spiritual principles in all areas of our lives.
 Individuals, groups, and nations should not expect others to adopt their own culture-specific or religion-specific traditions, practices, or beliefs; instead, mutual respect should reign.

 We deeply hope that the words in this blog will gently push readers in the right direction and help to open minds, foster deeper understanding, and make meaningful spiritual experiences more likely for everyone we touch.

 On this page: